 About the Design

-The blog header was designed by Marielle Dado (Editor, RCC), who also edited the theme.
+The blog header was designed by Marielle Dado (former editor, RCC), who also edited the theme.
 The photo in the header is courtesy of Elliott Bennett (potzuyoko) via Flickr.